 Leave a comment at the article if you can, as well.

-Once you have read the article, click the orange banner above to report taking your action!
+Once you have read the article, click the orange banner below to report taking action!